 I remember that some former band members could not play anything on albums, and they were kind of pissed off about it.

 Wolf Hoffman: I know.
 But once somebody leaves the band, I’m not talking about him.
 And that goes for everybody.
-It makes no sense because they decided to go a different direction and form their own band.
+It makes no sense because they decided to go in a different direction and form their own band.
 So why should they talk about that now?
 What’s done is done.
 I’m not giving them the satisfaction of playing their game.

 Speaking about Christopher, I think he’s the most versatile drummer you have ever had in Accept.

 Wolf Hoffman: Yeah.
 He’s an all-around talent.
 But man, he’s got the chops.